 Chase Marriott Rewards Premier Plus Credit Card Review

-- Marriott point can be transferred to the most flexible and valuable points — SPG points instantly in both directions at a ratio 3:1.
+- Marriott point is now the most flexible points (after the merger with SPG).
 We estimate that Marriott points are worth about 0.8 cents/point, see below for a brief introduction.
 So the 100k highest sign-up bonus is worth about 800!

 - After account anniversary and pay the annual fee, you will be credited a free night (FN) available for one night stay at any Marriott hotel requiring 35k points or less.

-- Earn 6x points at Marriott group hotels, including Marriott, Ritz-Carlton and SPG brands.
-Earn 2x on everything else.
+- Earn 6x Marriott points at Marriott hotels (including Marriott, Ritz-Carlton and SPG brands).
+Earn 2x Marriott points on everything else.

 - Complimentary Marriott Silver status.
 Earn Marriott Gold status by spending at least $35k within each membership year.